sensedeep/onedoc/docs/api/table/constructor/constructor.md

 By default, OneTable will not write `null` values to the database rather, it will remove the corresponding attribute from the item.
 If you set the `nulls` property to true, `null` values will be written via `create` or `update`.
 You can also define `nulls` on a model attribute basis via the schema.

 The `metrics` property may be set to a map that configures detailed CloudWatch EMF metrics.
+See [Metrics](../metrics/) for more information.

-See [Metrics](../metrics/) for more details.
+The `schema` property must be set to your OneTable schema that defines your data model.
+See [Schemas](../schemas/) for details.